 Note that this does not mean that having high Nitrates in the aquarium is a good thing.
 It only means that lowering them should be a rather gradual process and not something sudden.

 One of the symptoms a Betta may display when going through Osmotic Shock is a refusal to eat.

 The organ swelling could also suppress the swim bladder of the fish, forcing the creature to swim upside down or sideways.

 If your Betta fish won’t consume food due to Osmotic stress you can:

 - Do smaller, more frequent water changes.

 - Maintain an overall lower level of Nitrate in the aquarium.

 - Add 1 tablespoon of aquarium salt per 5 gallons of water to alleviate the osmotic stress in the fish (should be done once).

 Doing partial changes of 5 to 10% of aquarium water per hour, instead of a single 30% one could prevent Osmotic shock in Betta fish.

-You could also use various methods to keep the overall Nitrate levels in the fish tank low.
+You could also use various methods to keep the overall Nitrate levels in the aquarium water low.

 One thing that can alleviate the osmotic shock is bumping the ion content in the water through aquarium salt.